How we respond to and recover from emergencies

 • Phase 1: Response

-We are working to assess, isolate and make faults safe as well as restore power, where possible, to the network.
+We assess, isolate and make faults safe as well as restore power to the network where possible.
 We prioritise restoration of services for public health, community welfare and emergency services.

 • Phase 2: Recovery

-In the short term, we work to safely restore the most number of customers, as soon as possible.
-Over a longer period, we identify where we may need to rebuild the network to ensure its reliability.
+In the short term, we restore power to largest number of customers, as soon as possible.
+Long term, we identify where we may need to rebuild the network to ensure its reliability.

 Faults within your property

-If your home has sustained any damage, we can't restore power until a licensed electrical contractor issues a Certificate of Compliance.
-Find a list of the Territory’s licensed electricians at Electrical Workers and Contractors Licensing Board .
-We will need to see your Certificate of Compliance before we can reconnect your power.
+For safety, we can't restore your power until a licensed electrical contractor has issued a Certificate of Compliance.
+Find a Northern Territory licensed electrician at Electrical Workers and Contractors Licensing Board .
+We need to see your Certificate of Compliance before we can reconnect your power.

-In case of widespread outages, where our crews need to visit many properties, please leave your certificate in your meter box.
-We will reconnect your power supply as soon as possible.
+If there are widespread outages, please leave your certificate in your meter box and we will reconnect you as soon as possible.

 Repair and restoration process